dataiku/dataiku-contrib/reinforcement-learning/readme.md

 This plugin provides tools to rapidly train, test and visualize reinforcement learning agents, on different video game environments.

-This plugin relies on (Stable Baselines Library)[https://stable-baselines.readthedocs.io/en/master/].
+This plugin relies on [Stable Baselines Library](https://stable-baselines.readthedocs.io/en/master/).
 Stable Baselines is an open-source library written in Python.
 We use it to run Reinforcement Learning agents and enable fast experimentation.

 This plugin comes with 2 recipes and one webapp template: